 It’s different social media than the 90s- but it’s the same old internet.
 I’d link to the Reddit thread here, but I can’t because it’s been deleted.
 You can find any random Reddit thread from years ago, but not mine.
 Apparently, the moderators, who only begrudgingly allowed me to post about my book, deleted it.
 Then I stopped receiving Reddit UFO forum updates, which only recently resumed after years of not receiving any.

-Yeah, for me, it’s beyond ironic really to do your best to bring the ultimate truth about UFOs to a world allegedly hungry for it only to be met with such hostility and censorship.
+Yeah, for me, it’s beyond ironic, really, to do your best to bring as much clarity as possible to a subject so shrouded in controversy, only to be met with such hostility and censorship.

 DERP

-At this point, I have no plans to return to social media to promote my book, although I do have one recent anecdote to share.
+At this point, I have no plans to return to social media to promote my work, although I do have one recent anecdote to share.

 I recently posted a reply on Billy Cox’s substack “Life in Jonestown” comments section regarding his recent reporting about former ATTIP director Lue Elzondo’s new book “Imminent.”